absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ### Redirection routes

-Sometime, application may handle redirection.
+Sometime, the application may handle redirection.
 It is always a better solution, regarding the performance, to handle the redirection from the server engine, such as Apache or Nginx configuration files.
-A simple solution was develop to handle those situations, for both temporary and permanent redirection.
+A simple solution was developed to handle those situations, for both temporary and permanent redirection.

  - `router.redirect(from, to)`
  - `router.permanentRedirect(from, to)`